• Skip to primary navigation

 Prize Money

-With a massive $15million up for grabs in prize money in 2020, the Players Championship is the most valuable golf tournament anywhere in the world.
-It dwarfs even the second most valuable tournament, the US Open, which has a prize pool of $12.5 million.
-It’s also larger than the PGA Championships, The Open and the Masters.
+With a massive $25million up for grabs in prize money in 2024, the Players Championship is the most valuable golf tournament on the PGA Tour.
+It dwarfs even the second most valuable tournaments, which include the US Open and the tour’s Signature Events, which have prize pools of $20 million.
+It’s also larger than the other majors, the PGA Championship, the Open Championship and the Masters.

-Chart Showing the World's Most Valuable Tournaments in 2020
+Chart Showing the Most Valuable Tournaments on the 2024 PGA Tour

-The 2019 winner, Rory McIlroy took home the largest winner’s cheque in the history of the event, with $2.25 million going into his bank account.
-Not bad for 4 days’ work!
-The 2020 winner will reportedly take home $2.7 million for their efforts.
+The 2023 winner, Scottie Scheffler took home the largest winner’s cheque in the history of the event, with $4.5 million going into his bank account, not bad for four days’ work.
+Scheffler again took home $4.5 million when winning his second Players Championship in 2024.

 Statistics

-One of the most interesting facts about the Players is that no single player has even defended their title from the previous year.
-In fact, no player has ever won it and finished as a runner-up either.
+One of the most interesting facts about the Players is that until 2024 no single player defended their title from the previous year.
+In fact, in that time, no defending champion had even finished as a runner-up either.
+That changed when US golfer Scottie Scheffler won back to back Players Championship in 2023 and 2024.

-There have been multiple winners, such as Jack Nicklaus with 3 and Fred Couples, Steve Elkington, Hal Sutton, Davis Love II and Tiger Woods, all with 2 a piece.
+There have been other multiple winners, such as Jack Nicklaus, who is the only player in the tournament’s history with three wins.
+Fred Couples, Steve Elkington, Hal Sutton, Davis Love II and Tiger Woods, all have two wins a piece.

 History